New Hampshire Republican State Committee

 The New Hampshire Republican Party is the affiliate of the United States Republican Party in New Hampshire.
-Its executive committee is headed by Chairman Jim MacEachern.
+Its executive committee is headed by Chairman Scott Maltzie.

 Republicans hold the office of Governor, as well as a majority in the State House of Representatives, and a supermajority in the State Senate, while Democrats hold both U.S. Senate Seats and House of Representatives seats.